Find a spider by...

 rainforest near Airlie Beach, somewhat south of the Cairns district where the Tharrhalea was originally found but with a climate not much different from that of Cairns.

-a less common species belonging to a better known Australian thomisid genus.
+a less common species belonging to another known Australian thomisid genus.

 Spider(s) with a very similar appearance: Members of several other thomisid genera.